wickathou/diploi.com/src/content/blog/hosting_react_apps/hosting_react_apps.md

 ## Configuring a custom domain for your React + Vite app in Production

-When you launch a new deployment, Diploi automatically creates an SSL-protected URL that ends in `.diploi.app`.
+When you launch a new deployment, Diploi automatically creates an SSL-protected URL that ends in `.diploi.me`.
 To instead use a custom domain, you need to do the following:

 1. Go to the **Options** tab, which you can find by navigating to the dashboard of the Deployment.
 The URL will look something like:
  ```